 Dry some of the season's last blooms by bunching them together with a rubber band, then hanging them upside down.
-Add dried Ornamental Grass blades and seed heads, bright Red Twig Dogwood branches and evergreen boughs for a naturalistic winter decoration.
+Add dried Ornamental Grass blades and seed heads, bright Red Twig Dogwood branches and evergreen boughs for naturalistic winter decorations.

 Winter-hardy, heat and drought tolerant, and so easy to grow, Little Goldstar Black-Eyed Susan is a great plant for beginning gardeners.
 It won't require much care, and is both rugged and durable.

 Plant in full, all-day sunlight or partial shade.
 It will need at least four hours of direct sun a day.
 Please note that the best blooms come from a planting site in full sun.